NiBu-dev/chsb-metrics/README.md

 The API can be fetched both at build time or from the client side.

 Tests are not required, although please write the code with testing & future development in mind.

+If the data is not present in CMS, you can hard-code it directly in the component.